angelariggs/angelariggs.github.io/resume.md

 	<h1 class="res-sec-title">Development Experience</h1>
 	<h2 class="res-h2">QA Engineer</h2>
 	<h3 class="res-h3">Metal Toad • March 2016 - Present</h3>
-	<p>As the QA engineer for my team, I have ownership over quality assurance for more than 20 client projects.
-My work ranges from general QA of feature work, to visual regression and accessibility testing, to creating and implementing test plans for feature improvements.</p>
+	<p>As the QA engineer for my team, I have ownership over quality assurance for more than 20 projects.
+My work ranges from general QA of feature work, to visual regression and accessibility testing, to setting up projects with continuous integration.
+In addition to testing developers' work against stated acceptance criteria, I'm also an advocate for unspoken client and user experiences.
+Examples include recommending a drag and drop ordering functionality over a weighted ordering system, or creating and implementing a test plan to recommend iterative feature improvements.
+I constantly strive to improve our process, with the end goal of improving our quality.
+I created a cleaner workflow in Jira, so tickets could be attended to and deployed quicker.
+I helped Metal Toad move toward continuous integration by setting up projects on Atlassian's Bamboo product.</p>

 	<h2 class="res-h2">Developer Intern</h2>
 	<h3 class="res-h3">Metal Toad • September 2015 - March 2016</h3>
-	<p>Contributed development work for Drupal 7, Drupal 8, and Swift projects; collaborated with intern cohort to create Drupal update script for internal use with Node and AWS; created detailed admin documentation for clients’ use and training; practiced Agile methodologies for project-planning and implementation; strengthened company QA process by comparing and analyzing project workflows</p>
+	<p>During my internship, I collaborated with my intern cohort to create a Drupal update script for internal use with Node and AWS Lambda.
+I contributed development work for Drupal 7, Drupal 8, and Swift projects; and created detailed admin documentation for clients’ use and training.
+I gained experience with Agile methodologies, and strengthened our company QA process by comparing and analyzing project workflows.</p>

 	<h2 class="res-h2">Front-End Developer</h2>
 	<h3 class="res-h3">Hack Oregon - Crop Compass • September 2015 - October 2015</h3>
-	<p>Created interactive charts and graphs using AngularJS, pulling data from custom APIs created by the back-end developers on the Crop Compass team</p>
+	<p>For this project on agriculture in Oregon, I created interactive charts and graphs using AngularJS, pulling data from custom APIs created by the back-end developers on the Crop Compass team.</p>
 </div>

 <div>